wAaron/atlas-examples/metamon/README.md

 tl;dr
 -----------------------------------------------
 1. Run `packer push -create consul.json` in the [ops](ops) directory
+2. Navigate to "Variables" in the left navigation of the "consul" build configuration (in [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account), then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as the value and `AWS_SECRET_KEY` using your "AWS Secret Access Key" as the value.
+3. Navigate back to "Versions" in the left navigation of the "consul" build configuration, then click "Rebuild" on the latest "consul" build configuration that errored.
+This one should succeed.
-2. Run `packer push -create site.json` in the [ops](ops) directory
+4. Run `packer push -create site.json` in the [ops](ops) directory
+5. Navigate to "Variables" in the left navigation of the "metamon" build configuration, then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as a value and `AWS_SECRET_KEY` using your "AWS Secret Access Key" as a value.
-3. Run `vagrant push` in the [root]() directory
+6. Run `vagrant push` in the [root]() directory
-4. Navigate to "Links" in the left navigation of the "metamon" build configuration (in [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account), then complete the form with your Atlas username, `metamon` as the application name, and `/app` as the destination path.
+7. Navigate to "Links" in the left navigation of the "metamon" build configuration, then complete the form with your Atlas username, `metamon` as the application name, and `/app` as the destination path.
+8. Navigate back to "Versions" in the left navigation of the "metamon" build configuration, then click "Rebuild" on the latest "metamon" build configuration that errored.
+This one should succeed.
+9. Run `terraform remote config -backend-config="name=YOUR_ATLAS_USERNAME/metamon"` in the [ops/terraform](ops/terraform) directory
-5. Run `terraform apply` in the [ops/terraform](ops/terraform) directory
+10. Run `terraform apply` in the [ops/terraform](ops/terraform) directory
-6. Go the the public ip address of the newly created "metamon_1" box and you should see a web page that says "Hello, Atlas!"
+11. Go the the public ip address of the newly created "metamon_1" box and you should see a web page that says "Hello, Atlas!"

 Introduction and Configuring Metamon
 -----------------------------------------------